ip-num-tools/ristex/README.md

       ,(2.0,ripencc,1544569199,123397,19830705,20181211,+0100))
 ```

-Initiate the parsing by parsing the version in the version line
+Initiate the parsing by parsing the version in the version line:

 ```
 scala> HeaderLines.VersionLine.initVersion.parseOnly(input)